grafana/slo-workshop-breakouts/sloth.md

 ### Import SLO Alerts and Recording rules into Grafana Cloud

-1. To download an API key, you would normally log in as an administrator of your Grafana Cloud account at `https://grafana.com/orgs/<your organization>/api-keys` and click on **+ Add API Keys**.
-However, this is a custom cloud account not affiliated with Grafana Cloud, and so we provided you an API key
+* To download an API key, you would normally log in as an administrator of your Grafana Cloud account at `https://grafana.com/orgs/<your organization>/api-keys` and click on **+ Add API Keys**.
+However, this is a custom cloud account not affiliated with Grafana Cloud, and so we provided you a script called `get-credentials.sh` to download the API key instead.
   ![api-keygen](img/API-keygen-in-GC.png)

 1. Run the `get-credentials.sh` script: